indicatorMoney and Financing

 An entrepreneur’s tips on separating business and personal finances

-You know that feeling of going to the dentist and being asked if you’ve flossed?
-We know that’s how many small business owners feel when they’re asked if they’ve seperated their personal and business expenses.
+Do you know that feeling of going to the dentist and being asked if you floss your teeth daily?
+We know that’s how many small business owners feel when they’re asked if they’ve separated their personal and business expenses.
 The answer?
 It probably didn’t happen, at least not as often as it should have.

-We get it: when you’re starting out, it can be difficult—if not impossible—for you to keep your life and business finances separate.
-So what’s an entrepreneur to do?
-We caught up with Alisha Olandesca, Co-founder and COO of SOS Charging Solutions—which provides customized mobile phone chargers to events across North America—to hear her experience and advice when it comes to keeping finances strictly (or not so strictly) business.
+We get it: when you’re starting your new venture, it can be difficult to keep your life and business finances separate, particularly if you’re starting out small.
+So what’s a budding entrepreneur to do?
+We caught up with Alisha Olandesca, Co-founder and COO of SOS Charging Solutions, which provides customized mobile phone chargers to events across North America, to share her experience and advice when it comes to managing your finances, and when and how to keep things separate between business and personal.

 Mixed finances: a startup necessity

-When Alisha and Joel—her husband, co-founder, and the company’s owner—opened up the business, they did so on a chequing account and a credit card.
+When Alisha and her husband Joel (who is also the company’s co-founder and owner) opened up their business, they did so with a chequing account and a credit card.
 They didn’t have a traditional business model with a guaranteed revenue stream, so they weren’t eligible for a business loan.
 “The business credit card wasn’t enough to get us going,” shared Alisha, “so we had to self-fund the business.
-Although we kept track of everything meticulously, there was mixing and overlap.”
+Although we kept track of everything meticulously, there was some mixing and overlap.”

-And it didn’t help that the duo opted to start their business right before quite a few disasters struck: Joel was laid off from his previous job, and Calgary entered its worst recession in 30 years.
-“At the time I was terrified,” admitted Alisha, “but looking back, it was an incredible motivator.”
-The couple evaluated what resources they had, pared down their monthly expenses as much as possible, and got to work.
+It didn’t help that the duo opted to start their business right before quite a few economic challenges struck: Joel was laid off from his previous job, and Calgary entered its worst recession in 30 years.
+“At the time, I was terrified,” admitted Alisha, “but looking back, it was an incredible motivator.”
+The couple evaluated what resources they had, pared down their monthly expenses as much as possible, and they got to work.

 Separate finances: a result of growth